ojarsbuddy/bbo/club_onboarding.md

 Support Doubles and Weak Jump Shifts do not have to be alerted any more.

 BBO funds balance is checked at registration time.

+## 2020.01.11

+Extra money -- our share of $92,000.00

+Canceled St. Louis National.

+BBO sales tax last Wednesday.
+Accounting consultant feedback triggered this.

+Swiss testing going fairly well -- now a near future item.

+New convention card.

+Money ACBL is a pass through and no 1099 hence will be sent.